diaxxu/diaxx-MacroPad/README.md

 ---

 ## PCB
 The PCB was made entirely in KiCad.
-Everything passes DRC.
+Everything passes ERC.

 **PCB Layout:**